 Much of the reason that strength training can be intimidating is that there is so much information.
 Some of it is straight-up misinformation; a lot is OK information that is geared toward someone with different goals and priorities than you.
 Where should you begin?
 What should and shouldn't you be doing?
 No matter what results you have in mind, you need to find your answers to these questions.

 Is this news to you?
-If so, get ready for a course in the fundamentals of strength training programming.
-I'm going to break down the major components of a lifting program and explain how they correlate with specific goals, so you can choose the program that works for you—not for someone else.
+If so, get ready for a course in the fundamentals of strength training programming, and dive into the program!

 Meet Your Movements